How to Legally Protect Your Business

 - Have not just employees but vendors and contractors sign confidentiality agreements.

-- Protect your brand with trademarks, copyrights, and patents when appropriate.
+- Protect your brand with trademarks, copyrights, and patents when appropriate by hiring a patent lawyer.

 - In general, use contracts any time you’re going to enter into a business relationship so that you can not just have in writing what you both agree to, but you’ll also have a paper trail that you can refer to when needed.